antarctica/bas-style-kit-docs/site/_components/pagination.md

 Use the `.bsk-pager` class as a simpler alternative to pagination.

-This component does not provide pagination or paging functions itself, only styled elements for use with a pagination or paging implementation.
-For example [data-tables](https://datatables.net) or [list.js](http://listjs.com).

 {% capture alert_content %}
 Use the `aria-label` element so assistive technologies can tell each pagination or pager instance apart.
 {% endcapture %}